Code-Institute-Submissions/Ehnvik-shop_now_MayResub/README.md

 ### **Footer**
-  - The footer has the same orange and white theme as the rest of the page so page feels more united.
+  - The footer has the same orange and white theme as the rest of the page so the page feels more united.
   - The footer contains a direct link to the Shop Now facebook page.
 Where customer finds information about the stores latest deals and products.

   ![Footer](https://user-images.githubusercontent.com/87748379/159577779-6ba5c854-cfdf-4f47-adaf-1582b8def1eb.png)